-4.1.1 Sector Monitoring Standards (Coverage Level)
+4.1.1 Sector Monitoring Standards (Target Coverage Level)

-Amendment 16 specified a coverage level standard for sectors and required industry-funded at-sea monitoring beginning in 2012.
-This requirement focused on the coefficient of variation (CV) of discard estimates, a measure of the precision of discard estimates, but also noted that other factors could be considered when determining coverage levels:
+Amendment 16 specified a target coverage level standard for sectors and required industry-funded at-sea monitoring beginning in 2012.
+This requirement focused on the coefficient of variation (CV) of discard estimates, a measure of the precision of discard estimates, but also noted that other factors could be considered when determining coverage levels.
+A target coverage level standard is set for all sectors, but there is no guarantee that target coverage rates can be realized across sectors because there are numerous reasons coverage rates vary including interactions between Standardized Bycatch Reporting Methodology (SBRM) and At-Sea Monitoring program (ASM) coverage requirements, and operational reasons such as random variability, vessel non-compliance, provider selection preference, observer safety considerations, etc.